Al-Muhtadi: Religious policy

+Overall his anti-traditionist stance seems to have alienated the masses, who rioted in Baghdad against his accession.
+This may explain why the populace did not support him during his flight through the streets, begging their aid against the Turks.

 Downfall and death

 When Musa left to campaign against the Kharijites, al-Muhtadi took the opportunity to incite the people against him and his brother, Muhammad.
 Muhammad was brought to trial on accusations of embezzlement and was condemned.
 Although al-Muhtadi had promised a pardon, Muhammad was executed.
 This cemented the rift with Musa: the latter marched on the capital with his army, and defeated the troops loyal to the Caliph.
 He refused to abdicate, but tried to preserve his life and office by recourse to the religious status of the caliph, and the support of the people.
 He was nevertheless murdered on 21 June 870, and replaced by his cousin, al-Mu'tamid.

 Ja'far ibn Abd al-Wahid ibn Ja'far led the prayers at the funeral of the caliph al-Muhtadi.
+At the time al-Muhtadi was killed by the Turkic soldiers, Abu Ahmad Talha was at Mecca.
+Immediately he hastened north to Samarra, where he and Musa ibn Bugha effectively joined the new Caliph, al-Mu'tamid, and assumed influential over the government.